 Colleges have adopted guidelines concerning MAID, which generally state that physicians who object to assisting patients to die are expected to provide sufficient information and resources to enable patients to make their own informed choice and to access options for care, or to provide an effective referral to another physician or resource.

 In spring 2015, concerns with protecting the Charter right of conscientious objectors resulted in a legal action being launched.
-The Christian Medical and Dental Society of Canada, the Canadian Federation of Catholic Physicians’ Societies, and some individual physicians have asked the Ontario courts to declare that portions of a College of Physicians and Surgeons of Ontario policy violate their Charter rights.6 These groups object to the portions of the policy that require physicians who refuse to provide a service on the basis of conscience or religion to provide patients with an effective referral to another healthcare professional who is willing to provide that service.
+The Christian Medical and Dental Society of Canada, the Canadian Federation of Catholic Physicians’ Societies, and some individual physicians have asked the Ontario courts to declare that portions of a College of Physicians and Surgeons of Ontario policy violate their Charter rights.6 These groups object to the portions of the policy that require physicians who refuse to provide a service on the basis of conscience or religion to provide patients with an effective referral to another healthcare professional or agency willing to provide that service.
 In 2018, the court confirmed the constitutionality of CPSO policies requiring conscientiously objecting physicians to provide effective referrals to patients seeking MAID.7 The concerned groups have filed an application to appeal the court’s decision.

 - Carter v Canada (Attorney General), 2015 SCC 5